Choosing an SMS API provider should be simple

 Unless you’re regularly sending tens of thousands of texts a month, saving a few quid here or there is unlikely to be attractive unless you can be certain that the service is rock solid.

-For many of our companies, SMS communication is a vital part of their business.
+For many of our companies, mass SMS communication is a vital part of their business.

 For that reason, we’ve done all the hard work and testing to ensure that we’ve left no stone unturned to make our SMS API service as rock solid as possible.